Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - t guarantees to deliver unparalleled latency performance and scalability for all our microservice applications regardless of where they run.
 - In layman terms, you must have seen how bees build their honeycomb by aligning hexagonal wax cells.
 - This is a relatively simple project which uses the components as depicted in the following figure.
+- For accompanying visual illustration see this.
+-

 # Words 01